 Consider Sandy, a young 16-year-old girl, who had been repeatedly sexually abused by her father since she was 8-years-old.
 The torment began when the youngster’s smile consisted of a gummy toothless grin; it ended as she was studying to take the test for her driver’s permit.
 Imagine the ongoing agony that the young girl bravely faced during her formative years.
-Once Sandy told her friend of her father’s night-time antics, law enforcement was called.
+Once Sandy told her friend of her father’s abuse, law enforcement was called.
 Recognizing that Sandy had no one to support her, the police asked for an MCAP to be appointed to help.
 Sadly, her family abandoned her after she made the report to authorities, so Sandy was placed in a foster home.
 Feeling like an outcast, Sandy began cutting herself, skipping school, and isolating herself.
 Sandy’s MCAP watched her pleas for help and sought help from the experts.
-Sandy was evaluated and found a therapist with whom she trusted.
+Sandy was evaluated and began meeting with a therapist whom she trusted.
 She began art and music therapy to help her cope with the years of abuse.
-At school, she slowly began to participate in extra-curricular activities and found a niche in photography.
+At school, she slowly began to participate in extra-curricular activities and found a way to express herself in photography.

 We have used fictitious names and photos in order to keep the identities of the people we help strictly confidential.